-"A non-judgemental, sympathetic welcome is given to clients and in addition to being given food they are signposted to organisations to help them overcome their immediate problems."
+Christine Gendall from CTIPA urges people to challenge misconceptions, "The aim is to provide food for those in our community who find themselves in financial crisis.
+A non-judgemental, sympathetic welcome is given to clients and in addition to being given food, they are signposted to organisations to help them overcome their immediate problems”.

-She added: "The response from our local community has been outstanding with dried and tinned food and toiletries being donated via boxes in local supermarkets, village stores and churches.
+The response from the local community is outstanding with dried and tinned food, toiletries and cleaning products being donated via boxes in local supermarkets, village stores and churches.

 The area covered by the food bank is from Crowlas to Praa Sands and west to the Land's End peninsular.